ktor-doc-jp/ktor-doc-jp/quickstart/guides/ssl.md

 }
 ```

-If everything went well, Ktor should be listening at port 8889 in HTTP and listening at port 8890 in HTTPS.
+If everything went well, Ktor should be listening on port 8889 in HTTP and listening on port 8890 in HTTPS.

 ## Option2: With Docker and Nginx as reverse proxy
 {: #docker}

 When using Docker with multiple domains, you might want to use the [nginx-proxy] image and the [letsencrypt-nginx-proxy-companion]
-image to serve multiple domains/subdomains in a single machine/ip and to automatically provide https, using let’s encrypt.
+image to serve multiple domains/subdomains in a single machine/ip and to automatically provide HTTPS, using let’s encrypt.

-In this case you create a container with nginx, potentially listening to the port 80 and 443, a internal network
+In this case you create a container with NGINX, potentially listening to port 80 and 443, an internal network
 accessible only between containers so nginx can connect and reverse proxy your websites (including websockets),
-and a nginx companion handling the domain certificates by introspecting the configured docker containers.
+and a NGINX companion handling the domain certificates by introspecting the configured Docker containers.

 [nginx-proxy]: https://github.com/jwilder/nginx-proxy
 [letsencrypt-nginx-proxy-companion]: https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion